ukaea/fortran-skeleton/README.md

 free and open source software licenses available, see [choosealicense.com](https://choosealicense.com/licenses/).

-The texts of the LGPL and GPL (version 3) are included in this template and should not be deleted if you wish to use this license.
+Please follow your own organisation's guidance on the choice of a license.

 Notifications of licensing are provided at the top of all example source files.
 See the [GNU project for more details](https://www.gnu.org/licenses/gpl-howto.html) on using their licenses. __However, the inclusion of (L)GPL documents in this